 It is essential to plan for patients with dental anxiety in the morning because appointments in the afternoon leave more time to worry and only serve to increase fear.

-The same logic applies when anxious patients arrive at Boland’s office.
-The team tried to accommodate patients as soon as possible to avoid prolonged shocks from patients in the waiting room.
+The same logic applies when anxious patients arrive at Taunton Village Dental.
+The team accommodates patients as soon as possible to avoid prolonged shocks from patients in the waiting room.

 Apart from waiting time, patients with dental fear are still not sure when to enter the office.
 However, a calm and inviting office environment can help restore the sound effects of sports or the smell of eugenol